 You said that girls believe guys will somehow complete them in ways only God can, so that talks to the journey - and I’m talkin’ to the parents, too - for you to lay the boundaries out.
 Lay the highway of that spiritual journey out for your young daughter, so she knows what direction to go and then that makes the conversations a little easier to talk about the off ramps they might encounter along the way, that teen obsession over romantic relationships.
 I mean, our culture, it’s unfortunate, we are saturated, Jessie, with that romantic obsession.

 Jim: I mean, I go out to the grocery store with my boys.
 I’m lookin’ at the magazines at the checkout counter.
 I’m going, “Don’t look at that.
 Don’t look at that.
 Here’s why we don’t want to look at that as Christian young men.”
 I mean, it is all over the place and parents, it’s almost withering.
 So you have to equip your kids with the tools to manage the information, not - it’s unrealistic to think they’re not gonna encounter it, so you gotta equip them and I so appreciate that.
 I do want to come back though next time and talk more about equipping your teen girl and your college-age young lady with the right tools and speak to those issues.
 Can we do that?

 Jim: All right.

-Our program was provided by Focus on the Family and on behalf of Jim Daly and the entire team, thanks for listening.
-I’m John Fuller, inviting you back tomorrow for more insights on dating and romance and God's design for that, as we once again, help your family thrive.
+On behalf of Jim Daly and the entire team, thanks for listening to Focus on the Family.
+I’m John Fuller inviting you back as we once again help you and your family thrive in Christ.